 Find The Best Chess Opening For YOU

-Whom are you most fascinated by?
-As the openings on Top Level have evolved so much with the Engines, there is not a lot of understanding in them anymore.
+Who are you most fascinated by?
+As the openings on Top Level have evolved so much with the Engines, there is not a lot of understanding of them anymore.

-That is why I would recommend you to find somebody out of the Top 20.
-In the best case this player is around the level of your “end-goal” in chess.
+That is why I would recommend you find somebody out of the Top 20.
+In the best case, this player is around the level of your “end goal” in chess.